Titi923/Contact_Form-php/README.md

 // How to use for your projects

-1. Open the 'index.php' file
+1. Open the "index.php" file
-2. Replace the 'youremail@email.com' with the email address where you want the message/emails to be sent.
+2. Replace the "youremail@email.com" with the email address where you want the message/emails to be sent.